nashebismaily/deep-learning-live-feed-object-detection/README.md

 ## Getting Started

-These instructions will allwo you to run your own live-stream object detection.
+These instructions will allow you to run your own live-stream object detection.

 You can chose to [use the pre-trained model](#option-1-use-the-pre-trained-model) or you can [train your own model](#option-2-train-a-custom-model)